learnlatex/learnlatex.github.io/en/more-07.md

 ## Other types of float

-We will [see soon](lesson-08) that we can put tables in floats: they will go into a `table` environment.
-However, we don't _have_ to put graphics in the `figure` environment or tables in the `table` environment: this is just convention.
+We will [see soon](lesson-08) that we can put tables in floats; they will go into a `table` environment.
+However, we don't _have_ to put graphics in the `figure` environment or tables in the `table` environment; this is just convention.

-You might want to have other types of floating environment: each type is inserted independently.
+You might want to have other types of floating environment; each type is inserted independently.
 You can do that using the [`trivfloat`](https://ctan.org/pkg/trivloat) package.
 This provides a single command, `\trivfloat`, to make new types of float.